inverse-inc/packetfence/addons/monit/README.md

  * 30_packetfence-activeactive.sh: Will add some checks for active-active clustering related services

- * 40_OS-winbindd.sh: Will add a check for the Operating System winbindd process.
-Use it when a the winbind/samba configuration is made outside PacketFence.
+ * 40_OS-winbindd.sh: Will add a check for the operating system winbindd process.
+Use it when the winbind/samba configuration is made outside PacketFence.

 Scripts will output result in /etc/monit.d/packetfence.monit